 - Doesn't go away with rest

-- Causes you to limp
+- Causes a limp

 - Fibrous dysplasia.
-American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=A00083.
-Accessed June 3, 2011.
+American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00083.
+Accessed April 18, 2014.